Skip to Content

 Clinical Trials

-A clinical trial is a type of research study that tests how well new medical treatments or other interventions work in people.
+A clinical trial is a type of research study that tests the effectiveness of new medical treatments or other interventions.
 Such studies test new methods of screening, prevention, diagnosis, or treatment of a disease.
 Please ask your physician for more information regarding any clinical trial they feel you may be qualified for.